mb6ockatf/night_count/README.md

 Create a database first, running table.sql script.
 You can custom it changing the database's & table's name.

-Add main.py in list of startup programs.
+Add `start.bat` in list of startup programs.